juliocesardemoraes/DNC/README.md

 # DNC

 ### Overview
-This is a simple html/css/js project for my job as a facilitator, modal essay.
-For EscolaDNC

-### Technology
-- Html/js/css.
-Vanilla js
+This is a repo for pair programming classes for the dnc school